sacOO7/socketcluster-client-java/README.md

 --------------------------------
 #### Event emitter

-- eventname is name of event and message can be String ,boolean ,Long or JSON-object
+- eventname is name of event and message can be String, boolean, Long or JSON-object

 ```java
     socket.emit(eventname,message);